 01 Jan 3 Tips for working with a translator

-Did you take some time in December to start planning your content for 2021?
+Did you take some time in December to start planning your content for 2023?
 Have you given any thought to what content you’ll be creating and sharing with your clients, donors or employees?

 That’s when a professional translator is your best bet.

-However, when it comes to finding and working with such a professional, where do you start?
+Yet, when it comes to finding and working with such a professional, where do you start?
 If you landed here, I’ve got you covered!

 If it’s your first time working with a translator or if you have a new translator on board, get to know this new person.
 Start by asking: do they work for themselves or an agency?
 Do they work evenings and weekends?
 Are they available for last-minute emergencies?
 Or any other question pertinent to your organization.

 Once you’ve decided to work with this person, here are a few must-do’s and must-have’s:

 1. Have your content ready: This means that the document to be translated needs to be final.
 Don’t send any updates a few hours or days later unless agreed before.

 2. When your document is ready to go: Create a new email, insert the translator’s email address (email@example.com is a fabulous one 😊).
 In your subject line, you can include Translation Request and the name of the document, or something similar.

 3. Attach the document to be translated or quoted.
 (If you’ve worked with this person before, you might skip the quote part.)
 In the body of the email, always include your deadline, that is a reasonable date by which you’d want to get the translation done.

 On average, a translator will translate 2,000 words per business day.
 Yet, it’s likely that your translator will be serving 5 different clients in that same week and juggling several projects.